-This CEER report analyses different regulatory systems of electricity and gas networks in most individual EU Member States plus Iceland and Norway.
+This CEER report analyses different regulatory systems of electricity and gas networks in most individual EU Member States plus Iceland, Norway, Great Britain and Northern Ireland.
 It provides a general overview of the regulatory practices in place, the calculation of a rate of return, the determination of the regulatory asset base (RAB) and the depreciation of assets in the different regulatory systems.
-Some of the content only reflects an ex-ante approach for 2019, while ex-post calculations still are to be executed.
+Some of the content only reflects an ex-ante approach for 2020, while ex-post calculations still are to be executed.
 As tariff regulation schemes are highly complex, a direct comparison of certain parameters, such as cost of capital, is difficult and should only be done in the context of the whole regulatory system.

 The data for the report was subject to a basic comparison and a number of conclusions were drawn.
-The data collection, covering the current regulatory regimes in 2019, took place in the first half of 2019.
-In comparison to the previous reports from 2014 to 2018, no major changes were found in respect to the most important parameters.
+The data collection, covering the current regulatory regimes in 2020, took place in the first half of 2020.
+In comparison to the previous reports from 2014 to 2019, no major changes were found in respect of the most important parameters.